whizzbbig/solutions-of-errors-floema_course-/README.md

 ### Reason
 ```
-This is because you're initialising the dev server in a wrong way which is deprecated in webpack V5.
+This is because you're initialising the dev server in a way which is deprecated in webpack V5.
 ```

 ### Solution